HISP-Uganda/dhis2-tools/ng/manual/OS.md

 2.  the ssh access is suitably configured

 ### Package update
 When working off a fresh OS image it is important to ensure that all packages are updated.
-On ubuntu
+On ubuntu.
+Failing to keep your Ubuntu operating system packages up-to-date risks overall security

 run:
 ```
 apt-get dist-update